 • Housing Crisis Intervention Service (HCIS): An in-person, drop-in advice service for people facing homelessness or at risk of homelessness.
 Open weekdays from 10.00am - 1.00pm.
 FIND OUT MORE

-• The Bridge: A new pilot service designed to help the people we work with who use substances and have been sleeping rough or are at risk of sleeping rough.
+• The Bridge: specialist unit which allows us to work with people who use substances and have been sleeping rough or are at risk of sleeping rough.
 FIND OUT MORE

-• Supported Housing: We offer supported housing for people who have recently experienced homelessness and are finding it difficult to access private rented accommodation.
+• Supported Housing (Access Project): We offer supported housing for people who have recently experienced homelessness and are finding it difficult to access private rented accommodation.
 Our Resident Support Team works alongside individual residents to provide a tailored package of support.
 See below for more details.

 Resident Support Team